 If ‘externals’ – for example your boss, upper management or your client – receives the report, it is recommended to start with an easy metric.
 That’s why I would start with one of the easiest to understand (but simultaneously very relevant) metrics – The Followers Total and Follower Change.

-Now, the basics are clear, let’s jump into the analysis.
+Now, the basics are clear, let’s jump into our LinkedIn analysis.

 I picked Airbnb and Nike as an example.
 Two very different companies, both in the need for talent and eager to position their brands in correctly on LinkedIn.
 Let’s see what we all can learn from the different ways how these two make use of LinkedIn for their business.